Federated Credential Management API

 The Browser API exposes APIs to RPs and IDPs to call and intermediates the exchange of the user’s identity.

-The Sign-up and Sign-in APIs are used by the RPs to ask the browser to intermediate the relationship with the IDP and the provisioning of a token.
+The Sign-up/Sign-in API is used by the RPs to ask the browser to intermediate the relationship with the IDP and the provisioning of a token.

 NOTE: The RP makes no delineation between Sign-up and Sign-in, but rather calls the same API indistinguishably.